OdevMatheus/my-terminal-themes/README.md

 ---

-## License
+## 📜 License

 This project is open-source and free to use.
-Refer to individual theme configurations for external asset licenses where applicable.
+Refer to individual theme configurations for external asset details and credits.

----